dllllb/rllr/README.md

 ## Plan-based exploration with curiosity reward

-- when there is a good plan generator it can be used to reach the state with good possibilities for exploration (see Go-Explore paper)
+- when there is a good plan generator it can be used to reach the state with good possibilities for exploration (see Go-Explore paper) and hence find the states where sparce extrinsic revard is gained